koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_9_changes-of-distribution.md

-# Changes of Distribution Structures over Time
+# Slide 9 of Lecture 9 contains information about Changes of Distribution Structures over Time

 The image is divided into three horizontal sections, each representing a different decade: the 1980s, 1990s, and 2000s.
 Each section is split vertically into two categories: "Procurement" on the left and "Distribution" on the right.
 There are annotations and arrows indicating relationships and processes between different elements in each section.